 When I say something I create/cook has been ‘boho’d’ I mean…

 …that I’ve taken an ingredient or ingredients, a recipe, or maybe not, and re-cycled and twisted it to something I think is even better and more audacious than the original.
 Now, that’s not to say that what I start with, as in someone else’s recipe, is not great…far from it in this case!
-This recipe for sauce, which I didn’t have to ‘boho’ at all other than adding a little more whiskey, came from the L.A.
+This recipe, which I boho’d, came from the L.A.
 Times Test Kitchen.
-I was looking for a really great bread pudding sauce…something that would woweee me, have some unique features about it, and one that I thought I could put my own spin on!
-And, in this case, it was marinating the strawberries in whiskey and then dousing them with the whiskey sauce, then letting them sit for hours!
-This ‘Whiskey Sauce’ is from the Handle Bar Food & Saloon in Silverton, Colorado.
-You will not, in any way shape or fashion, be disappointed!
-It borders on being sensuous in its rich flavor, its velvety taste, and its stunning color!
+I was looking for a really great bread pudding recipe…something that would woweee me, have some unique features about it, and one that I thought I could put my own spin on!
+There were 13 featured bread puddings–I chose this one from the Handle Bar Food & Saloon in Silverton, Colorado.
+This ‘Coconut Strawberry Bread Pudding’ was soooooooooooooo awesome!
+We were invited to our neighbor’s house for dinner, and this is what I took…our friends, Lisa and Gary, have 17 year-old twin sons–they loved it, each ate two helpings!
+Hummmm, wonder if I should have carded them?

 What you need: